 Contents tagged with .NET

-As I previously published, the normal HTML radio buttons and radio buttons just do not look good.
+As I previously published, the normal HTML check boxes and radio buttons just do not look good in bootstrap.
 Yes, bootstrap has a CSS class that will attempt to at least let render a radio button consistently across browsers, but it still is just the default HTML look.
 In addition, trying to hit a radio button on a mobile phone can sometimes be a little challenging.

 If you are in the Nashville, TN area, I hope you will join me at the Nashville .NET User Group http://nashdotnet.org/ for a seminar entitled "Best Practices for Flexible Code".